wrchen2001/DA-Font/README.md

 ## Data Preparation
 ### Images and Characters
-1)  Collect a series of '.ttf'(TrueType) or '.otf'(OpenType) files to generate images for training models. and divide them into source font and training set and test set.
-In order to better learn different styles, there should be differences and diversity in font styles in the training set.
-The fonts we used in our paper can be found in [here](https://www.foundertype.com/).
+1)  First, collect a set of font files in .ttf (TrueType Font) or .otf (OpenType Font) format.
+These fonts should be divided into three groups: content font, training fonts, and validation fonts.
+To ensure the model effectively learns style variations, it's recommended that the training fonts exhibit noticeable style diversity.
+In our experiments, the fonts were sourced from  [here](https://www.foundertype.com/).

-2)  Secondly, specify the characters to be generated (including training characters and test characters), eg the first-level Chinese character table contains 3500 Chinese characters.
+2)  Next, determine the target character set for both training and testing.
+For example, the first-level Chinese character set contains 3500 commonly used characters:

- >{乙、十、丁、厂、七、卜、人、入、儿、匕、几、九、力、刀、乃、又、干、三、七、干、...、etc}

-3)  After that, draw all font images via ```./datasets/font2image.py```.
-Organize directories structure as below:
+ >{梦、飞、龙、书、雪、月、花、山、海、云、星、雨、竹、茶、琴、棋、画、诗、酒、剑、...、etc}

+3)  Once the fonts and characters are prepared, use the script ```./datasets/font2image.py``` to render character images from the fonts.
+The directory structure should be organized as follows:
   > Font Directory
   > |--| content
   > |&#8195; --| content_font